polterguy/polterguy.github.io/documentation/magic/index.md

 * __[magic_crudified]__ - If true your magic database has been CRUDified
 * __[server_keypair]__ - If true the server has a cryptography key pair
 * __[config_done]__ - If true the primary configuration process of your server has been done, implying Magic has created a magic database, and changed your _"appsettings.json"_ file, applying a valid connection string to an existing database, and an auth secret

+This endpoint is to be considered obsolete and will probably change in a future version of Magic.

 #### POST magic/system/config/setup